Social Media’s Black Hole of Despair

 It may not seem like I’m doing much but it’s a step in the right direction.

 About Katie St. John-ShinI believe in living life and not letting it pass you by.
 I mean, come on, if you really want to do something but don't have the courage to do it so you let the opportunity disappear, you may regret it for the rest of your life.
 How can you know what you're capable of unless you go for it?
-Like every writer, I naturally plan on becoming a world-famous writer.
+Like every writer, I naturally plan on becoming world-famous (not really).
 I love reading, writing, fitness, coffee, watching my favorite movies/shows, listening to music, and trying new things even if they're sometimes terrifying.
-I'm a stay-at-home mom, a writer, and a POP Pilates instructor.
-I didn't think I'd succeed at that last one but I did it!
-I confronted my fears, dealt with things I didn't want to deal with, and completed the training!
-POP Pilates classes are coming soon to mid-Nebraska!
+I'm a writer, a group fitness instructor, a personal trainer, and a nutter for doing all of the above.

 Posted on July 6, 2016, in Personal and tagged #POPLoveYogis, #SaluteTheSummer, #SummerGoddessClub, IG challenges, perfection, POP Pilates, social media, What's Your Move.
 Bookmark the permalink.
 Leave a comment.